CaleebButh/CaleebButh/README.md

 ### Hello!
 #My name is caleb!
-Im currently a CS student studying at southern new hampshire university online./nl
+Im currently a CS student studying at southern new hampshire university online.
 #Im currently creating a discord bot for general use in one of my discord servers.
 #A couple of my hobbies, (Aside from coding), include hiking, mountain biking, and gaming.